 Postgraduate Compensation

-At postgraduate level, it is felt that the University should increase standards and require students to only be compensated up to 30 credits for PG Diploma/Masters or 15c for PG certificate.
+At postgraduate level, students can be compensated for up to 40 credits for PG Diploma/Masters or 20 credits for PG certificate.

-Compensation for postgraduates applies to marks between 40 and 49 for Masters programmes and between 30 and 39 for PGDip/ PGCert programmes (see tables B and C in this guide, page 20)
+Compensation for postgraduates applies to marks between 40 and 49 for Masters programmes and between 30 and 39 for PGDip/ PGCert programmes (see tables B and C in this guide, page 19).

-Note that postgraduate dissertations are normally not compensatable because of their high credit weighting, but a failed dissertation can be resubmitted, as long as it achieves a mark of 30 or above (see paragraphs F23 to F25 of the PGT Degree Regulations).
+Note that postgraduate dissertations are normally not compensatable because of their high credit weighting, but a failed dissertation can be resubmitted, as long as it achieves a mark of 30 or above (see paragraphs F27 and F28 of the PGT Degree Regulations).

 Reassessment